Julinium/pmmp-scraper/README.md

 # Docker ?
 This application uses Chromium web browser and relies on Cron jobs to update database frequently.
 It's not pretty practical to run it as a docker container.
 Instead, it runs well on the server/hypervisor.

+# Scraping a different website ?
+This won't probably work out of the box.
+Because scraping depends on the target website technology and replies ...